 This process is done through a very specific strategy and research.

-This statement helps an organization understand who they are, what their mission is, and who they serve.
+This statement helps an organization understand who they are, what its mission is, and who they serve.

 The organization will then try to identify who in the community they interact with.
 In the case of a homeless shelter, it may be residents or businesses within the neighborhood they serve.